Glacial Lakes State Park

 Lower Campground

 If you are looking for comfort away from home, you may enjoy one of the 19 campsites (14 with 50 amp service and five non-electric) and two camper cabins found in the Lower Campground.
-A handicap accessible shower building is open seasonally.
+An accessible shower building is open seasonally.
 The campground is situated atop an esker and amongst tall shade trees.
 Campers can enjoy two fishing docks just down the hill from the campground on Signalness (Mountain) Lake.
 Camp hosts are available to answer your questions and sell firewood.

 Photo of visitors enjoying views of the rolling landscape.